tomhall82/baratie-booking/README.md

 ### Database design

 The database has been designed to allow authorised, registered users to be able to create, read, update and delete (CRUD) their own bookings and not be able to see any other users bookings.
-Users can easliy create their own account from the register tab.
+Users can easily create their own account from the register tab.

 Accounts marked as staff will be able to create, read, update and delete (CRUD) all bookings and be able to see every booking made by all users.
 Staff users are created using the django admin panel.